Huusky/BaseBot/README.md

 ## Installation
 ---
 Installation is currently manual, NPM package coming soon.
+To build use the following:

+`npm run build //prettier + lint + tsc build`

 ## Basic Use
 ---